Skip to main content

 as well as an e-scooter, I made several overnight sojourns into Laos backcountry for seldom-visited temples & historical sites.

 Later a construction truck pulled rapidly ahead of me & quickly turned left across the road & immediately backed up in front of me before I had time to stop.
-Barely missed the lumber sticking out the back.
+Just barely missed the lumber sticking out the back.

 Life is full of such near-misses.